 It is no secret that I love Disneyland.
 Besides the magical memories made with family and friends, Disneyland provides me with physical and mental therapy.
-Because of this I never hesitate to suggest a Disneyland vacation to my friends that suffer from chronic pain.
+Because of this, I never hesitate to suggest a Disneyland vacation to my friends that suffer from chronic pain.
 However, I am not as quick to suggest they go to Disney World.
 Before I list my reasons for why I feel Disneyland is a better fit for those who are chronically ill, I want to state that this isn’t a Disneyland is better than Disney World post.
 While I’m partial to the park that Walt built, I believe all the Disney Parks are wonderful in their own ways.
-Instead this post is to show the differences between the two parks and why Disneyland would always be my first choice, even if I didn’t live nearby.
+Instead, this post is to show the differences between the two parks and why Disneyland would always be my first choice, even if I didn’t live nearby.

 - Do more in less time.
 While Disneyland is smaller in land measurement, it has more attractions than Disney World.
 Disneyland and Disney World have 20 shared attractions.
-Disney World has 26 unique attractions and Disneyland has 32.
-At Disney World these attractions are scattered throughout four different parks, while the attractions are dispersed throughout only two parks in Disneyland.
-More attractions per park equates to having to walk less between attractions.
+Disney World has 26 unique attractions, and Disneyland has 32.
+At Disney World, these attractions are scattered throughout four different parks, while the attractions are dispersed throughout only two parks in Disneyland.
+More attractions per park equate to having to walk less between attractions.
 At Disneyland, there are few attractions that don’t have an entrance to another near its exit.

 Wishing you a day filled with gentle hugs and Pixie dust!